 Georgians are inextricably linked with food.
 OK, I reading it now, I see that this statement is valid for each nation.
 Still, it can´t be denied that the food plays in the Georgian culture a very important role.
 The feast is not just a pretext to stuff one´s belly but mainly a social event and a kind of a ritual with a special set of rules (which I won´t elaborate on here, a lot has been written about them already).

-Apart from that, the Georgian cuisine is quite "heavy", it uses lots of meat, cheese, and leavened dough.
+Apart from that, traditional Georgian food is quite "heavy", it uses lots of meat, cheese, and leavened dough.
 That is balanced by vegetable salads, which are often eaten as side dishes.
 For the seasoning is used (except of the omnipresent walnuts) mostly garlic and also herbs such as coriander, tarragon or dill.

 Disclaimer: Cuisines of the Caucasus region serve not only a source of pride, but often also as an excuse for bitter arguments.
 Since none of them developed in isolation and there are only so many ways to combine ingredients available there, you can sometimes find similar dishes also in Armenian, Turkish or Persian cuisines.
 Naturally, people tend to believe that their dish is the original ones and the other ones are just some bland knock-offs.
 As a result, sometimes I get emails with complaints that I am a thief since I list also dishes which are not 100% Georgian.